gohugoio/hugo/content/en/functions/absurl.md

 </script>
 {{< /code >}}

 The above uses the [apply function][] and also exposes how the Go template parser JSON-encodes objects inside `<script>` tags.
-See [the safeJS template function][safejs] for examples of how to tell Hugo not to escape strings inside of such tags.
+See [the safeJS template function][safejs] for examples of how to tell Hugo not to escape strings inside such tags.

 {{% note "Ending Slash" %}}
 `absURL` and `relURL` are smart about missing slashes, but they will *not* add a closing slash to a URL if it is not present.